claudioc/boxedo/README.md

 For client-side interactivity, including AJAX calls and progressive enhancement, I chose HTMX and Alpine.js instead of writing extensive custom JavaScript.
 These libraries provide much of the reactivity we've come to expect in modern frontend development, while maintaining a lightweight footprint.
 While this aspect of Joongle's codebase currently represents its greatest opportunity for improvement and will likely undergo significant refactoring after the MVP release, it effectively serves the current needs of the project.

 ### Why PouchDb and not XXX?
-PouchDb was initially chosen to explore document-oriented, schema-less database architecture.
-Its built-in features like document revisions and history tracking make it ideal for this use case, despite being potentially overscaled for current needs.
+PouchDb was chosen because of its built-in features, like document revisions and history tracking, make it ideal for this use case, despite being potentially overscaled for current needs.
 The project includes sample content from Project Gutenberg's [Fall of the Roman Empire](https://www.gutenberg.org/ebooks/890) for load testing.

 PouchDb (CouchDB) scales very well in case in the future we would like to see Joongle exposed on website using many users and documents.

 Images are also saved directly in the database since CouchDB has also a nice support for binary content, like compression, digest, and streaming.

 Couchdb also offers, out-of-the-box, and administrative web interface (called Fauxston) at `http://localhost:5984/_utils`.
 That's _very_ handy indeed.
 Note that this is only supported if you use Couchdb and not another PouchDB driver (like LevelDB).

+PouchDb also offers a memory-only adapter which is great for testing.

 The database operations are relatively well decoupled so a version with maybe less features but an easier installation could be present in the future.
 A completely db-less approach - using just the file system for storing data - could also be an option; in that hypothesis, we could use a "front matter" approach for storing metadata (this very approach is already used when we want to export all the html files).